Harvard-ATG/Quizmo/README.md

 127.0.0.1	quizmo.harvard.edu
 ```

 * Open the MAMP control panel.
-Go to _Preferences..._ then _Ports_ and set the Apache port to 80.
+Go to _Preferences..._ then _Ports_ and set the Apache port to 80 and the mysql port to 3306.
 Click OK.
+(Or just click the "Set to default Apache and MySQL ports" button)
 * Click Start Servers in the MAMP control panel.
 The Apache Server and MySQL Server status should become green.
 * Now set up a database in the MAMP phpmyadmin, just call it quizmo_dev
 * Then set up a new user under "privilages" -> Add new user: